tushar-1920/Jarvis/README.md

-# 🧠 J.A.R.V.I.S. – Python Virtual Assistant bc
+# 🧠 J.A.R.V.I.S. – Python Virtual Assistant b

 **J.A.R.V.I.S.
 (Just A Rather Very Intelligent System)** is a voice-activated virtual assistant built using Python.
 Inspired by Iron Man's AI from the Marvel Universe, this assistant can perform a variety of tasks including answering questions, opening apps/websites, sending emails, and more — all through voice commands.